-- Most graduate programs or colleges require standardized test scores for admission.
+- Most graduate programs require standardized test scores for admission.
 See the individual program descriptions elsewhere in this Bulletin for details.

 Performance at the graduate level may be taken into consideration for students who have completed a prior graduate degree program, as well as undergraduate performance.
 An earned advanced degree may substitute for some admission requirements (see description of specific program).